litenite42/heroku-buildpack-v/README.md

 `app.v` will be compiled and run on deploy.

 `vpm.txt`is a list of VPM modules that will be installed using `v install ...` before your app is compiled.
-It can look like this:
+List one module per line and *terminate with a new line*:

 ```
 nedpals.jsonrpc